The top elearning authoring tools

 Two options

 It’s worth noting that Articulate has two options for Storyline; an Articulate 360 subscription or a one-off purchase of Storyline 3.
 The 360 subscription comes with more features and regular updates, but it’s worth comparing each option before deciding which one works best for you.
-The website includes a helpful comparison chart.

 A key element of Storyline authoring is that it’s a slide-based tool with fixed dimensions, rather than authoring responsive content like some of the other authoring tools.
 This makes it more suitable for some types of elearning and less suitable for others.